The best restaurants at Disney World in 2021

 There’s wine and beer to help you wind down after the Avatar experience.
 This place is not only a yummy quick-service selection but also a good choice if you’re trying to eat healthy while at Disney World.

 If you simply want the best food at Disney World, head for this posh restaurant in Disney’s Grand Floridian Resort and Spa.

 Just don’t expect to roll in straight from the parks, as men must wear dinner jackets and women are expected to don a nice dress, fancy pantsuit or skirt with a blouse.
 Children under 10 are not permitted.
-Expect to spend a few hundred dollars on a meal for two.
+Expect to spend a couple hundred pounds on a meal for two.
 Also, know that as of this update, this high-end joint has yet to reopen.

-Until Victoria & Albert’s reopens, try California Grill (in the honourable mention category) for a relatively upscale meal.
+Until Victoria & Albert’s reopens, try California Grill (in the honourable mention category, below) for a relatively upscale meal.

 Best street treats